Nozawa Onsen

 • There is a good range of Nozawa Onsen accommodation types (ryokan, hotels, pensions, self-contained apartments and houses) to suit a range of budgets.

-• You can visit little temples and nearby Nagano also offers other cultural experiences.
+• You can visit little temples, and nearby Nagano also offers other cultural experiences.

-• It is close to other major Nagano ski resorts so it’s easy to combine it with other destination resorts.
+• It is close to other major Nagano ski resorts so it’s easy to combine with other destination resorts.

 • The village has reasonable nightlife (for a Japanese ski resort) and the restaurants and Japanese cuisine are also a highlight.